donguklim/GraphicsPortfolio/README.md

 - The angle of the joint at ground-level (P0) was adjusted using the instance's transformation.
 - The angle of joint P1 was adjusted using WPO.

 Choosing a degree-3 Bezier curve instead of a higher degree curve (as used in Ghost of Tsushima) reduces the required resources and offers another significant advantage.

-It is the fact that there exists the equation for calculating the curve length.
+It allows the curve length to be calculated using an existing formula.

 ## Adjusting Grass Length

-Bezier curves have following characteristics
+Bezier curves have the following characteristics:
-- change of joint angle changes the curve length
+- Changing the joint angle changes the curve length.
-- Bezier curves with degree greater than 3 does not have an analytic equation to calculate the curve length
+- Bezier curves of degree greater than 3 do not have an analytic equation to calculate curve length.
-  - the curve length can only be calculated with numerical method
+  - The curve length must be calculated numerically.

-Ghost of Tsushima is using degree 4 Bezier curves and grasses have varying lengths.
+Ghost of Tsushima uses degree-4 Bezier curves, and grass blades have varying lengths.

-In the GDC presentation, the developer of the game said that the grass length change is not really evident so they just left it as it is.
+In the GDC presentation, the developer mentioned that the variation in grass length is not very noticeable, so they left it as is.

-However, in simulations with stronger winds force and large noise amplitude, grasses will show more varying movement making the length change evident.
+However, in simulations with strong wind forces and large noise amplitudes, the varying movement makes the length change more apparent.

-In my implementation, I used a degree-3 Bezier curve, maintaining consistent grass lengths.
+In my implementation, I used a degree-3 Bezier curve, which maintains consistent grass lengths.

 ---

-Initially, I assumed the equation for calculating degree 3 Bezier curve length must already exist since Bezier curve is popular, but I couldn't find the equation via Google search.
+Initially, I assumed a formula for calculating the length of a degree-3 Bezier curve must already exist since Bezier curves are common, but I couldn't find one through a Google search.

-Thus, I invested several hours to derive the length calculation equation myself.
+So, I invested several hours to derive the formula myself.

 [Derivation Process for the Length Calculation Formula](https://github.com/donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics?tab=readme-ov-file#quadratic-bezier-curve-length-control)

 ---

+Got it!
+Here's your original markdown with grammar corrections and improved natural phrasing.
+I’ve preserved your formatting:

+---

 # Creating Grass at Runtime in a Hierarchical Structure

 Ghost of Tsushima's grass has a hierarchical structure.

-Within a large-sized grid, smaller grids at lower levels are included, and the grass in each grid is generated/destroyed at runtime depending on the distance from the camera.
+Within a large grid, smaller grids at lower levels are nested, and grass within each grid is generated or destroyed at runtime depending on the distance from the camera.

-The larger the grid size, the lower the density of grass, and the longer the distance from the camera for generation/destruction.
+The larger the grid size, the lower the grass density, and the farther the generation/destruction distance from the camera.
-Conversely, the smaller the grid size, the higher the density of grass, and the shorter the generation/destruction distance.
+Conversely, the smaller the grid size, the higher the grass density, and the shorter the generation/destruction distance.

 This was easily implemented using Unreal Engine's PCG hierarchical grid system and runtime generation.